Papers in Refereed Journals

 The synchronization of chaotic systems has received a great deal of attention.
 However, most of the literature has focused on systems that possess invariant manifolds that persist as the coupling is varied.
 In this paper, we describe the process whereby synchronization is lost in systems of non-identical coupled chaotic oscillators without special symmetries.
 We qualitatively and quantitatively analyze such systems in terms of the evolution of the unstable periodic orbit structure.
 Our results are illustrated with data from physical experiments.

 This paper appears in the International Journal of Bifurcation and Chaos, Vol 11 #10, p.
 2705-2713 (2001).
+Journal link

-+Mechanisms for the Development of Unstable Dimension Variability and the Breakdown of Shadowing in Coupled Chaotic Systems
++ Mechanisms for the Development of Unstable Dimension Variability and the Breakdown of Shadowing in Coupled Chaotic Systems

 Ernest Barreto and Paul So